UKNCSP/CDDS-CMIP7-mappings/README.md

 # UKNCSP CDDS-CMIP7-mappings

+**IMPORTANT: All issues were updated for version 1.2.2 of the Data Request at the end of August.
+All CSV files will have changed as part of this update**

 This repository is being used for collection and review of model configuration for the UKESM1-3 and HadGEM3-GC5 based models being prepared for CMIP7 submission in 2026.

 ## Mapping and STASH information